GeoBou1/Shopping_Cart_Analysis/README.md

 # SQL Data Analysis Project

 ## Overview
-This project demonstrates SQL-based analysis of sales data from a fictional retail company.
-The analysis focuses on customer behavior, product popularity, and sales trends.
+This project demonstrates SQL-based analysis of sales data from a fictional retail company based in Australia.
+We'll get through various steps including exploration, cleaning and agreggation.
+We'll take some axis to frame our analysis and get some vizualisation.

 ## Datasets
 - `customers.csv`: Contains customer information.
 - `orders.csv`: Contains order transaction data.
 - `products.csv`: Contains product details.
+- `sales.csv`: Contains sales details over the analysis period.

 ## SQL Queries
 The SQL queries used to analyze the data can be found in the `queries/` directory.
 They include:
-- Basic queries to explore the data.
+- Basic queries to explore the data : primary & join keys checks, exploration steps...
 - Advanced queries to perform joins and calculate aggregate metrics.

 ## Results